Niels-NTG/FTLAV/README.md

 ## Roadmap

+### Version 3 (summer 2016)
+- The method for storing the game state history has been completely redone.
+Instead of storing the complete history in RAM, each new game state is written directly to a CSV file.
+This change makes FTLAV a much more flexible and powerful tool.
+This means you can stop and resume tracking FTL data at any time.
+This also opens up the possibility for creating your own visualisations on top of FTLAV.
+- The graph renderer code has been completely rewritten.
+This not only improves overal performance, but also makes it easier to write alternative visualisations.
+- The graph renderer is now available as a stand-alone Processing sketch.
+- More compact UI.
+- Added graph legend.
+- New and improved graph types!
+	- Improved per-beacon line graph.
+Graph lines now can show ∆ between beacons instead of absoluut values.
+	- New per sector bar graph, showing totals and averages per sector.
+	- New timed scatter plot, showing changes on two axis over time.
+	- New systems upgrade diagram.
+- Graph scales in such a way that it never becomes to dense to display on a single screen.
+- Mouseover tooltips for more in-depth information about a particular beacon or point in the graph.

+### Version 2 (27 september 2015)
+- New data types
+	- Enemy fleet advancement
+	- Info on any system (capacity, current energy, damage) on the players ship and nearby ships (CSV exports only)
+	- Export the full dataset as a CSV-file

 ### Version 1 (13 September 2015)
-**Data types**
+- New data types
 	- Scrap count
 	- Hull level
 	- Fuel count
 	- Drone Parts count
 	- Missiles count
 	- Crew size
 	- Ship Oxygen level
 	- Crew member health
 	- Crew skills (pilot, engine, shields, weapons, repairing, combat)
 	- Crew stats (total repairs, combat kills, evasions, survived jumps, skills points)
 	- Ship log (total ships defeated, total beacons explored, total scrap collected, total crew hired)

-**Graph features**
+- Graph features
 	- Labeled sectors (name, type, number)
 	- Beacon labels (as N explored beacons)
 	- Labeled graph lines
 	- Coloured graph lines (purple for crew, blue for the rest)
 	- Graph title (ship name, current score, difficulty, Advanced Edition on/off)
-- FTL colour scheme
+	- FTL style colour scheme
-- FTL blue glowing lines
+	- FTL style blue glowing lines
-- FTL typography
+	- FTL style typography
 - Export to PNG
 - Export to PNG with transparant background

-**UI**

 - Help menu

-### Version 2 (27 september 2015)
-**Data types**

-- Enemy fleet advancement
-- Info on any system (capacity, current energy, damage) on the players ship and nearby ships (CSV exports only)
-- Export the full dataset as a CSV-file

-### Version 3 (TBA)
-**Data types**

-- Ship log (total ships defeated, total beacons explored, total scrap collected, total crew hired) as difference per beacon
-- System upgrades
-- Reactor capacity

-**Graph features**

-- Bugfix for displaying large numbers ([issue #5](https://github.com/Niels-NTG/FTLAV/issues/5))
-- Graph canvas gets horizontal scrollbar when information gets too dense to display it properly
-- Second axis using a different scale

-**UI**

-- Quick-refresh button

-### Future versions
-**Data types**

-- Crew skills (pilot, engine, shields, weapons, repairing, combat) as difference per sector
-- Fixed bugs involving shrinking and growing crews
-- Generate sequentially numbered backups of `continue.sav` in order to preserve current game history for tracking the same game over multiple sessions.

-**Graph features**

-- Bar graphs to indicate totals or averages for each sector
-- Systems and system upgrades in graph as icons/sprites
-- Add more interactivity by adding a mouse-over feature that reveals extra information at any beacon
-- Add more interactivity by enabling users to add annotations at any beacon
-- Scatter plots?
-- Separate graphs that show overall player performance
-- New graph title style
-- Crew member key next to graph title with a fitting sprite and colour
-- PDF export

-**UI**

-- More compact UI (less scrolling, more iconography, less typography)

 ## Contribute
 If you have ideas, suggestions, problems or encountered a bug, please let me know, preferably by filing an [issue](https://github.com/Niels-NTG/FTLAV/issues) at this GitHub repository.